The Kissing Booth 2: Plot

-Lee finds in his car trunk Elle's applications to Harvard, angering him.
-Elle and Marco excel at their performance, and she kisses him at the end of their dance, not knowing Noah was in the crowd, causing him to walk away.
+Lee finds Elle's application to Harvard in his car trunk, angering him.
+Elle and Marco excel at their competition performance, and she kisses him at the end of their dance, not knowing Noah was in the crowd, causing him to exit quickly.

-Thanksgiving dinner happens at Flynn's, where Noah arrives with Chloe, upsetting Elle, who Lee confronts for not telling him about her application to Harvard and Rachel is upset with her as well.
-During dinner, Rachel discovers Lee never spoke with Elle and leaves.
-Catching up with her, Rachel breaks up with him.
-Elle tries to convince Rachel to reconcile with Lee but is unsuccessful.
-She also returns the earring to Chloe, who confirms it's hers.
-She reveals to Noah in a bar that one night she slept in Noah's room when he was out and lost it.
+At Thanksgiving dinner at the Flynn's, Noah brings Chloe, which upsets Elle.
+Lee then confronts her for not telling him about her application to Harvard and Rachel is also upset with her.
+When Rachel discovers Lee never spoke with Elle she leaves.
+When he catches up with her, Rachel breaks up with him.
+Elle unsuccessfully tries to convince Rachel to reconcile with Lee.
+She also returns the earring to Chloe, who confirms it is hers.
+Later on, Chloe confesses to Noah she had slept in his room one night when he was away so must have lost it then.

-The carnival day arrives, and Lee and Rachel reconcile after being blindfolded and kissing at the kissing booth.
+The carnival day arrives, and Lee and Rachel reconcile after being blindfolded and kiss at the kissing booth.
 Elle is also blindfolded and is approached by Marco, who wants to talk with her about their feelings.
-She admits there is an attraction between them but tells him she loves Noah and goes looking for him at the airport.
-Chloe tells her that he went to look for her, and Elle finds him in the park where they first kissed.
-Noah confesses to being embarrassed he wasn't doing as well at Harvard as he initially thought.
-He also wants a relationship with Chloe like Elle has with Lee.
-Elle and Noah reunite.
+Although she admits they have chemistry, she tells him she loves Noah and goes looking for him at the airport.

+At LAX, Chloe tells Elle that Noah went looking for her, and she finds him in the park where they first kissed.
+He confesses he was embarrassed as he initially was not doing as well at Harvard as he had hoped.
+Noah also wants a connection with Chloe like Elle has with Lee.
+They then make up.

-A few months later, Noah returns, and Elle, Lee, and Rachel graduate.
-Lee shares with Elle that he was accepted at Berkeley and asked if she received a response.
-She answers she was waitlisted at both Berkeley and Harvard.
-When Elle opens both envelopes in her room, it turns out she was accepted to both universities, forcing her to make a decision: go to Harvard with Noah or Berkeley with Lee.
+A few months later Noah returns, and Elle, Lee, and Rachel graduate.
+Lee shares with Elle that he was accepted at Berkeley and asks if she received a response.
+She tells them she was waitlisted at both Berkeley and Harvard.
+When Elle opens both envelopes in her room, it turns out she was accepted to both universities, so she has to make a decision: go to Harvard with Noah or Berkeley with Lee.